fzyzcjy/flutter_convenient_test/README.md

 P.S.
 Surely, this package - especially the doc - is not yet perfect.
 If having problems, just [create an issue](https://github.com/fzyzcjy/flutter_convenient_test/issues) and I usually reply quite quickly.

+## Unreleased features

+I have been using these components internally for a long time, but have not found time to make cleanup (e.g. remove internal dependencies) in order to open-source it.
+If you like it, feel free to tell me and I will prioritize it!

+* Monkey tester: Randomly interact with tappable/draggable/... regions of your app, trying to find crashes.
+I even find [a bug](https://github.com/flutter/flutter/pull/128114) of Flutter *itself* using this simple monkey!
+* Benchmark helper: Using one command to automatically benchmark on all devices, upload to storage, and generate reports.
+(I run it in pseudo-CI and read the reports to see performance regressions.)

 ## 📚 Features

 ### 5x speedup & remove mobile devices